 The fee that you pay for screened equipment goes directly to the County’s contracted electronics recycler, eWorks, a non-profit whose main mission is to employ developmentally disabled individuals.

-The former Kane County Jail site at 517 Fabyan Parkway in Batavia will open on September 12, 2016.
-Drop-off hours of operation will be Monday through Friday from 8am – 4pm.
+Southern location – Batavia:Located at the former Kane County Jail site at 517 E. Fabyan Pkwy. in Batavia.
+Drop-off hours of operation will be Monday through Friday from 8 a.m. – 4 p.m.

 Please visit the Kane County Recycles webpage frequently to find the most current updates on the program.